+For the first time in many years, the House and Senate Appropriations Committees did not have identical jurisdictions for each of their respective spending measures.
 Budgets for the Department of State and the Broadcasting Board of Governors (BBG), as well as U.S. contributions to United Nations (U.N.)
 International Organizations, and U.N.
-Peacekeeping, under the House Appropriations Committee structure, fall within the Science, State, Justice, Commerce and Related Agency (SSJC) appropriations.21 Under the new divisions of the Senate Appropriations Committee organization, however, the State Department and BBG programs are combined with Foreign Operations programs as part of the State, Foreign Operations and Related Programs appropriations.
+Peacekeeping, under the House Appropriations Committee structure, fell within the Science, State, Justice, Commerce and Related Agency (SSJC) appropriations.
+Under the new divisions of the Senate Appropriations Committee organization, the State Department and BBG programs were combined with Foreign Operations programs as part of the State, Foreign Operations and Related Programs appropriations.
+Prior to conference on either the SSJC or Foreign Operations bills, however, the Committees agreed to include State Department and BBG spending for FY2006 in the SSJC Appropriation.

 Intertwined with the annual appropriations process is the biannual Foreign Relations Authorization that, by law, Congress must pass prior to the State Department's expenditure of its appropriations.
 Senator Lugar introduced a State Department authorization bill for FY2006 and FY2007 (S. 600) on March 10, 2005.
 Representative Chris Smith introduced a House version of the State Department authorization bill (H.R.
-2601) for FY2006 and FY2007 on May 24, 2005.22
+2601) for FY2006 and FY2007 on May 24, 2005.
+22